 Vector files are the type you will require to get anything professionally printed, including apparel, brochures, banner stands, pens etc.

 As vector files are intended for use in printing they are provided in CMYK colour mode.
 CMYK stands for Cyan, Magenta, Yellow and Black, which are the 4 colours used to make up the colours in a full colour printed page.
-There’s also special inks that can be used in some instances, known as a Pantone, which is specific to individual branding and design concepts.
+There’s also special colours that can be used in some instances, known as a Pantone.
+Pantone colours are specific colour coded numbers.

-Vector file types have a file extension of .ai .eps or .pdf.
+Vector file types have a file extension of .ai .eps .in or .pdf

 What is a Raster file?